 Safe Crypto Investments: Risk Management for Beginners

-In the case of crypto for beginners, it is not risk-free.
+For beginners, crypto is not risk-free.
 It means managed risk.

 Best practices include: